 - Upset by minor changes to routines

-If your child is exhibiting the behaviors below, you should contact your pediatrician.
+If your child exhibits the behaviors below, you should contact your pediatrician.

 By six months: